 Ultra Light Outdoor Research Wilson Jacket

-What I love about the Outdoor Research Wilson Jacket is how ultra light weight it is.
+Outdoor Research surprised me with this one, I’m used to their clothing being technical and specific.
+They brought some of that technical quality and made it raunchy.
+What I love about the Wilson Jacket is how ultra light weight it is.
 This is super packable and really nice for equestrian travel.
 You can read an in-depth review of this coat on my How to Pack for Fall post.

 Let me know below if you spot any brands on Yellowstone that I should share.
 I can’t get enough of this rancher style.
 Stay tuned for more travel friendly western looks because I am just getting started.